Billy Gilmour: Brighton & Hove Albion

 On 1 September 2022, Gilmour transferred to fellow Premier League club Brighton & Hove Albion on a four-year deal.
-He made his debut three days later, coming on as a 90+3rd minute substitute for Moisés Caicedo in the 5–2 home win over Leicester.
-Gilmour made his first Albion start on 9 November, playing the whole match of the 3–1 EFL Cup third round victory away at Arsenal, assisting Tariq Lamptey's goal.
+He made his debut three days later, coming on as a 93rd-minute substitute for Moisés Caicedo in the 5–2 home win over Leicester.
+Gilmour made his first Brighton start on 9 November, playing the whole match of the 3–1 EFL Cup third round victory away at Arsenal, assisting Tariq Lamptey's goal.
 His first Premier League start for Brighton came on his sixth appearance, playing the whole match and picking up a yellow card in the 4–2 home loss against Arsenal on 31 December.

+After almost three months without an appearance, on 29 April 2023, Gilmour played the whole of the 6–0 home thrashing of Wolverhampton Wanderers, Brighton's biggest Premier League victory; he was also selected to start in subsequent wins over Manchester United at home and Arsenal away.
+Gilmour and Brighton finished the season 6th in Premier League, which qualified them for the Europa League for the first time in the club's history.

+On 21 September 2023, Gilmour started in Brighton's first European match in the club's history, against AEK Athens.

+Napoli

+On 30 August 2024, Gilmour joined Serie A side Napoli, signing a five-year contract for a reported transfer fee of £12 million plus £4 million in add-ons.
+His international teammate Scott McTominay joined Napoli from Manchester United on the same day.
+By January 2025, he seemed to have lost his place to teammate Stanislav Lobotka, but returned to the starting lineup in March.

+Napoli won Serie A on the final day of the season, giving Gilmour and compatriot McTominay the first league titles of their careers.

+On 22 September 2025, Gilmour scored the first goal of his club career when he opened the scoring for Napoli in their 3–2 win over Pisa.